hringriin/chordbook/README.md

 #### Extended Version

-If you have `lilypond` installed, you can also type `make lilypond` to compile all lilypond files at once.
-If you type `make extended` you will compile the *normal* Chordbook **and** an extended version with all lilypond files and notations and all the stuff I gathered around each song as well.
+If you have `lilypond` installed, you can also type `make lilypond` to compile all lilypond files at once. ~~If you type `make extended` you will compile the *normal* Chordbook **and** an extended version with all lilypond files and notations and all the stuff I gathered around each song as well.~~

-**Please note that compiling the lilypond files at once may take a very long time.
-You probably want to run that on a beefier computer.**
+**Please note that compiling the lilypond files at once may take a long time.**

-**Please note that the extended Chordbook version is in a pre-alpha state and not meant to be working to this time.**
+**Please note that the extended Chordbook version is in a pre-alpha state and not meant to be working properly to this time.**

 ## Getting the Chordbook